coconutpalm/righttypes/README.md

 # RightTypes

-A type constructor is a function that behaves like identity unless it fails; then it provides detailed diagnostics about what failed where.
-It provides machine and human-readable documentation and gets out of the way in every other case.
+In RightTypes, a type constructor is a function that behaves like identity unless it fails.

+By expressing types this way, type constructor functions provide machine and human-readable documentation and don't pollute the rest of your code.

+In the exceptional case, a type constructor function returns a value that unambiguously is an error value (containing detailed diagnostics) or throws ex-info with this diagnostic value in ex-data.

-Because it behaves like identity in the normal case, its presence is completely transparent to the rest of your code.
+Because type constructor functions of this style behave like identity in the normal case, their presence is completely transparent to the rest of your code.

 ## Guiding principles